-In 2017, the general millage of 15.25, fire tax at 1.25 mills and the ambulance at 0.50 mills remained unchanged.
-Total revenues decreased 29.58% or \$1,141,595 from the prior year.
-This decrease in revenue is due to the fact that the Borough received several large grants last year, a large building permit and an increase in Earned Income Taxes.
+In 2018, the general millage increased by 1.25 from 15.25 to 16.50, while the fire tax at 1.25 mills and the ambulance at 0.50 mills remained unchanged.
+Total revenues increased 35.74% or \$971,242 from the prior year.
+This increase in revenue is due to the fact that the Borough received large grant last year, there was a large increase in building permits and transfer taxes from new development, and an increase in Earned Income Taxes.